-Dr. Wenaus is a Principal Coach and Assistant Conductor at the Glimmerglass Festival working on productions such as Kiss Me, Kate, The Music Man (with Elizabeth Futral and Dwayne Croft), Camelot (starring Nathan Gunn and David Pittsinger), Sweeney Todd (Greer Grimsley and Luretta Bybee), and Candide (directed by Francesa Zambello).
-He returned in the summer of 2017 to work on Oklahoma! with conductor James Lowe.
-At Glimmerglass he has also performed several recitals with Metropolitan Opera stars such as Jay Hunter Morris, Anthony Roth Costanzo, Ryan McKinney, Peter Volpe, Marietta Simpson, and members of Young American Artist program.
+Dr. Wenaus is a principal coach and assistant conductor at the Glimmerglass Festival working on productions such as Kiss Me, Kate, The Music Man (with Elizabeth Futral and Dwayne Croft), Camelot (starring Nathan Gunn and David Pittsinger), Sweeney Todd (Greer Grimsley and Luretta Bybee), and Candide (directed by Francesa Zambello).
+He returned in the summer of 2021 to work with Isabel Leonard and William Burden on a new version of Offenbach’s La Périchole with New Orleans jazz orchestrations.
+At Glimmerglass he has performed recitals with many other Metropolitan Opera stars such as Jay Hunter Morris, Anthony Roth Costanzo, Ryan McKinney, Peter Volpe, Marietta Simpson, and members of the Young American Artist program.

 He performs with the acclaimed vocal trio The Mirror Visions Ensemble, accompanying a variety of newly commissioned and standard classical vocal works.
-Concerts in the 2016-2017 season took the ensemble to Paris, Seattle, and New York venues including the Sheen Center.
+Concerts in the 2021–2022 season take the ensemble to Paris, Scotland, Wales, and Canada and will include a new Tom Cipullo commission at Merkin Hall, New York City.
 In New York, Dr. Wenaus is the primary pianist for the New Voices Collective, a concert series for Broadway composers and performers at Symphony Space, where he works with such luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Victoria Clark, Kate Baldwin, Rebecca Luker, Lauren Kennedy, and Brian D'Arcy James.
-This past season he performed in three concerts at Symphony Space: Broadway Premieres, The King & I – from Book to Stage to Film, and Wall-to-Wall Stephen Schwartz, working alongside the great Marni Nixon and accompanying Carolee Carmello.
+Recent seasons at Symphony Space included his performing in: Broadway Premieres, The King & I – from Book to Stage to Film, and Wall-to-Wall Stephen Schwartz, working alongside the great Marni Nixon and accompanying Carolee Carmello.
 He has also performed at venues such as 54 Below, The Metropolitan Room, and Steinway Hall.

-As a pianist, his work is eclectic: he was the head of music for the Toledo Opera Outreach and Education program, played keyboards in the Broadway touring production of Grease, and performed aboard the Italian Costa Riviera Cruise Liner.
+His work as a pianist is eclectic: He was the head of music for the Toledo Opera Outreach and Education program, played keyboards in the Broadway touring production of Grease, and performed aboard the Italian Costa Riviera Cruise Liner.
 A highlight of his performing career was playing alongside Martin Katz at Carnegie Hall with such singers as Sylvia McNair and Sanford Sylvan in a tribute to Isaac Stern.
-He also worked for two summers as an opera répétiteur for Seiji Ozawa at the Tanglewood Music Festival, participating in the 50th Anniversary of the American Premiere production of Peter Grimes.
+He also worked for two summers as an opera répétiteur for Seiji Ozawa at the Tanglewood Music Festival, participating in the 50th Anniversary of the American premiere production of Peter Grimes.
 The recipient of the Sir Ernest MacMillan Canadian National Endowment for Piano Accompanying, he also freelanced in Toronto for several years, working for the Canadian Opera Company, Tapestry New Opera Works, Opera Ontario, and The University of Toronto.
 Dr. Wenaus is a former student of Martin Katz, Menahem Pressler, and William Moore (student of famed teachers Rosina Lhevinne and Cecile Genhart).